L R HELICOPTERS’ tours offer a view of Alberta that few people are able to enjoy.

 Your pilot will fly over the falls allowing you to take in all of its beauty before turning south-west toward Forget Me Not Pond and the Elbow River.
 Following canyons and steep valleys, you will reach the Sheep Lakes and finally the Elbow Lake, located on the Elbow Pass at 6900 Feet.

 Leaving the Rae Glacier (last glacier existing in the K country) to the west, we will climb to 11,000 feet flying over the Kananaskis lakes and follow the upper Kananaskis River all the way up to the Haig Glacier reaching the continental divide.

-Leaving Mt Assiniboine to the northeast will follow the Spray lake south shore thorough the Kananaskis range, Barrier lake to Moose Mountain with his 8000 feet, one of the highest look out tower in Alberta direct to Springbank via Moose Flat.
+Leaving Mt Assiniboine to the northeast will follow the Spray lake south shore through the Kananaskis range, Barrier lake to Moose Mountain with his 8000 feet, one of the highest lookout tower in Alberta direct to Springbank via Moose Flat.

 Your L R HELICOPTERS’ Kananaskis tour will then conclude back at our base in Springbank.
 We are sure you will never look at South Alberta the same way again.

 Quick Facts :